edubf22/nba-games/README.md

 It is also interesting to look at the home and visitor wins in each season to get a better idea of how this factor affects the outcome of games.
 This information is shown below.
 While the home team does win more often than the visitors, it does not seem like home court advantage is a deciding factor.
 One can also notice a decrease in the effect of homecourt advantage starting on the 2019 season - this is due to the COVID-19 pandemic, when teams had to play with no or limited attendance.
 ![Win percentage  for home and visitor teams in each season](saves/images/yearly_win_percent.png)

 During EDA, it was also possible to notice how trends in the NBA have changed over the years.
 In recent years, rule changes and playing styles have led to a change in team statistics.
 This can be evidenced by looking at the average PPG for all teams over the 9 seasons that were evaluated (image below).
 This increase in average PPG is likely due to increased three-point shooting, teams playing at a faster pace and a higher number of shooting fouls being called.
+Because of these changing trends in play style, it was decided not to include game data from before the 2013 season, as features could have a different degree of importance back then.
 ![Average points scored per game in each season](saves/images/ppg_seasons.png)

 The hypothesis that teams that can score efficiently are more likely to win was also tested.
 In fact, not only offense-related statistics (ORtg and TS%) were used in this exercise, but also defensive stats (DRtg), turnover percentage (number of turnovers in 100 possessions - TOV%), and offensive and defensive rebound percentage (ORB% and DRB%, respectively).
 For this qualitative exercise, first a team ranking based on win percentage was created for each season.
 Then, a team ranking for each of the team statistics mentioned above was created (advanced stat ranking).
 Then, the average rank differential is calculated as the difference between a team's position in the win percentage and a given advance stat ranking.
 For example, the Raptors ranked 12th in wins, 16th in offensive rating and 10th in defensive rating.
 Toronto's rank differential would be 4 in offensive rating and 2 in defensive rating.
 Finally, we also calculated the average number of playoff teams that also ranked in the top 10 for each advanced stat.
 The results are presented in the table below.